ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Visio Diagram Templates (vstx folder)

 Template files are in the process of being converted to Visio from other tools including reference architectures from Paul Bahr.
+Also working with draw.io support to fix problems with their export of draw.io templates to Visio.